jsommers/switchyard/documentation/reference.rst

    class type.
 Note that some values start with 'x' since they must start with an alphabetic character to be valid in the enum.

+By default, the Ethernet header addresses are all zeroes ("00:00:00:00:00:00"), and the ethertype is IPv4.
+Here is an example of creating an Ethernet header and setting the header fields to non-default values:

+>>> e = Ethernet()
+>>> e.src = "de:ad:00:00:be:ef"
+>>> e.dst = "ff:ff:ff:ff:ff:ff"
+>>> e.ethertype = EtherType.ARP

-.. autoclass:: switchyard.lib.packet.Vlan
+.. .. autoclass:: switchyard.lib.packet.Vlan
-   :members:
+..    :members:
-   :undoc-members:
+..    :undoc-members:
-   :exclude-members: next_header_class, pre_serialize, size, to_bytes, from_bytes
+..    :exclude-members: next_header_class, pre_serialize, size, to_bytes, from_bytes

 .. autoclass:: switchyard.lib.packet.IPv4
    :members:
    :undoc-members:
    :exclude-members: next_header_class, pre_serialize, size, to_bytes, from_bytes, checksum

+   Represents an IP version 4 packet header.
+All properties relate to specific fields in the header and can be inspected and/or modified.

+   Note that the field named "hl" ("h-ell") stands for "header length".
+   It is the size of the header in 4-octet quantities.
+It is a read-only property (cannot be set).

+   Note also that some IPv4 header option classes are available in Switchyard, but are currently undocumented.

 .. autoclass:: switchyard.lib.packet.common.IPProtocol